lorzab/individualProject/Journal.md

 * Application flow
 * Starting thinking about database tables and design
 * I created the project in IntelliJ and included the log4j and junit libraries

+I had issues with the negative unit tests.
+At first I did not understand what to put for the negative test.
+Then I had a few issues comming up with bad data or trying implement a method in the wrong way.
+I think I that I have the flow of the application and layout of the screens.
+I am trying to figure out all of the database tables and what I will need and all the columns needed.